Strilanc/Strilanc.github.io/_posts/2016-06-05-erasure-is-postselection.md

 Did you catch the post-selection?

 The diagonal polarizing filter *throws away half of the photons*.
-If you looked at the missing half, you'd find it containined an exactly complementary interference pattern.
+If you looked at the missing half, you'd find it contained an exactly complementary interference pattern.
 Put the two together (i.e. do the measurement but not the post-selection), and the result is no apparent interference pattern.

 # Consequences